HninPwint/big-data-spark-streaming-kafka-nsw-carparks/README.md

 * Project Title - Real Time Analytics with Spark Streaming
 * Project Objective - Build a streaming application on which real time analytics and deploy will be performed and deploy a ML model for real time predictions.
+ * Use case - New South Wales Carparks